The medical records of almost 50 million NHS hospital patients have been sold for insurance purposes, it has been reported.

 More on GPs

-A GP shows how it has reduced workload and improved care at his practice
+One GP shares how it has reduced workload and improved care

 Why are staff from BME backgrounds underrepresented at the top of the service?